HD-0024/DEMO/README.md

  # DEMO
- - My 2nd Account to get practice on pull and merge requests :)
+ - My 2nd Account is to get practice on pull and merge requests :)